 The gates are physically shut at 8.30am.
-Any student who arrives at the gate after 8.30am will be expected to report to their College Student Services Manager gate who will take their name, until 8.45am and let them through.
+Any student who arrives at the gate after 8.30am will be expected to report to the Student Services Manager at the gate who will take their name, until 8.40am and let them through.
 This will be automatically recorded as an unauthorised lateness and a C1, 30 minute detention will be issued (see Section 14 Attendance and Punctuality Policy).
-Parents dropping a child off late are asked not to approach SSMs at the gate while they are on duty to support students, or enter reception if it is after 8.45am, but to contact the students services by phone / MCAS if they need to relay a message.
+Parents dropping a child off late are asked not to approach the SSM at the gate while they are on duty to support students, or enter reception if it is after 8.40am, but to contact the students services by phone / email if they need to relay a message.